 The Plant Science and Landscape Architecture department houses three majors: Agricultural Science and Technology; Plant Science; and Landscape Architecture.
-The Agricultural Science and Technology major (AGST) has two tracks: Agronomy and Environmental Horticulture.
-Both of these tracks work very well for Ag Forward; both specializations are broad-based, applied courses of study that offer hands-on learning.
+The Agricultural Science and Technology major (AGST) has three specializations: Agronomy, Environmental Horticulture, and Agricultural and Extension Education.
+These tracks work very well for Ag Forward; both specializations are broad-based, applied courses of study that offer hands-on learning.
 Career options for AGST students include agricultural management, regulatory work, teaching, extension, technology support, and marketing.

 Agronomy students learn about a broad range of agricultural disciplines, which gives them a comprehensive education in crop, soil, and animal sciences.
 The Agronomy program at UMD focuses on a sustainable perspective.
 There is room for customization of this major—some students may focus more on crops or animal science, while others may take more courses in environmental science or international agriculture.
 Students emerge ready to take jobs in agricultural extension, management, marketing, regulation, or education or to begin graduate school.